Akashrajmani19/Credit_Card_Default_Prediction_and_Model_Deployment_Project/README.md

    - Use the `Prediction_pipeline.py` module to make predictions on new data.
    - Ensure the input features are correctly formatted and provide them to the `predict` function.

-5. **Deployment**:
+5. ### Deployment

-   - Run `app.py` to start the Flask application.
+- **Access the Web Service**:
+  - The application is now deployed on AWS App Runner.
-   - Access the web service at http://localhost:8080/ to interact with the prediction model.
+  - Access the web service at [https://brgsx5pp2z.ap-south-1.awsapprunner.com/](https://brgsx5pp2z.ap-south-1.awsapprunner.com/) to interact with the prediction model.

 # Project Documentation